American Indian nations

 a non-issue with your pendant.

 Thanks for the help!
-If anyone has more information about this painting or the conjuring spell depicted on it,
+If anyone has more information about this pendant or the carvings on it,

 please let me know.
 Thank you!